 NON-RESIDENT BENEFICIARIES - ADDITIONAL INFORMATION

-Tax Laws Amendment (2007 Measures No. 3) Act 2007 applied from 1 July 2006, and amends Division 6 of the ITAA 1936 to extend the taxation of trustees to situations where a non-resident trustee beneficiary is presently entitled to income of the trust.
+Tax Laws Amendment (2007 Measures No. 3) Act 2007 amended Division 6 of the ITAA 1936 to extend the taxation of trustees to situations where a non-resident trustee beneficiary is presently entitled to income of the trust.